tgvaughan/PEA/README.md

 PEA
 ===

-Positive Extensions to APE - a few function definitions to make it easier to work with time trees in APE.
+PEA Extends APE - a few function definitions to make it easier to work with time trees in APE.

 To install, download the source